swaptacular/swpt_stomp/swpt-certificates.rst

 ++++++++++++++++++++++++++++++++
 Swaptacular SSL/TLS Certificates
 ++++++++++++++++++++++++++++++++
-:Description: Specifies the requirements for the various kinds of SSL/TLS
+:Description: Specifies the requirements for the particular kinds of
-              certificates used in Swaptacular.
+              certificates used in Swaptacular for peer authentication.
 :Author: Evgeni Pandurksi
 :Contact: epandurski@gmail.com
 :Date: 2023-08-01